moddedmc-wiki/fabric-modding-wiki/docs/first-mod/index.md

       excerpt: Learn how to harness the power of mixins to add content to your mod.
       cta: Read more
       url: '/introduction/mixins'
+    - title: More Mixins
+      excerpt:  Master Minecraft's code by using the full power of mixins.
+      cta: Read more
+      url: '/introduction/more-mixins'
     - title: Access Wideners
       excerpt: Learn how to use access wideners to access parts of Minecraft's code that isn't usually accessible.
       cta: Read more